Non-conservation of the valley density and its implications for the observation of the valley Hall effect

-{\it Example: ``gapped graphene"}---To demonstrate the main features of the general theory developed above, we calculate the valley Hall current and the valley density accumulation rate for a nanoribbon of ``gapped graphene"---a model system that captures some aspects of monolayer graphene on a gap-inducing hBN substrate.
-Lattice sites are labelled with a unit cell number $l$ and a composite index $(m,\sigma)$, where $m=1,\dots, N$ denotes the row, while $\sigma=A,B$ distinguishes the sublattice within a given row.
-The $y$ coordinate will be assumed to take integer values to mark the position within a row and half-integer values to mark the position in between the rows.
+{\it Example: ``gapped graphene"}---To illustrate the general theory developed above, we calculate the valley Hall current and valley density accumulation rate for a nanoribbon of ``gapped graphene"---a model system that captures some aspects of monolayer graphene on a gap-inducing hBN substrate.
+For the nanoribbon we consider two terminations: a) zig-zag boundaries on both edges [Fig.~\ref{fig:nanoribbon}(a)] and b) a zig-zag and a bearded edge [Fig.~\ref{fig:nanoribbon}(c)].
+Each unit cell, labelled by an integer $l$, contains $N$ horizontal rows, each labelled by an integer $m$.
+Each row contains two atoms of sublattices $A$ and $B$ as shown in Fig.~\ref{fig:nanoribbon}(a), except the edge rows, where one atom may be missing as shown in Fig.~\ref{fig:nanoribbon}(c).
 The two sublattices, $A$ and $B$, have different on-site potentials $\pm \Delta$.
 Electrons are assumed to hop only between nearest neighbors.
 We neglect spin-orbit interaction and therefore consider spinless electrons.

-For the nanoribbon we consider two terminations: a) zig-zag boundaries on both edges [Fig.~\ref{fig:nanoribbon}(a)] and b) a zig-zag and a bearded edge [Fig.~\ref{fig:nanoribbon}(c)].
-These lattice terminations ensure that the valley number is conserved by the unperturbed Hamiltonian.
-Each unit cell consists of $N$ horizontal rows, with two atoms in each row as shown in Fig.~\ref{fig:nanoribbon}(a), except the edge rows, where one atom may be missing as shown in Fig.~\ref{fig:nanoribbon}(c).
+The $y$ coordinate will take integer values to indicate the row and half-integer values to mark the position halfway between the rows.

-The band structures for the two terminations, shown in Figs.~\ref{fig:nanoribbon}(b) and~(d), respectively, feature two bands separated by a gap equal to $2|\Delta|$ with minima at $k=\pm 2\pi/3$.
+The band structures for the two terminations, shown in Figs.~\ref{fig:nanoribbon}(b) and~(d), respectively, feature two bulk bands separated by a gap equal to $2|\Delta|$ with minima at $k=\pm 2\pi/3$.
 These points define the two valleys in the one-dimensional Brillouin zone.
-When the lattice is terminated with zig-zag boundaries on both edges, two dispersionless bands of edge states [blue lines in Fig.~\ref{fig:nanoribbon}(b)] connect the two valleys and become bulk states for $|k|< 2\pi/3$.
-The upper (lower) band of edge states resides on the upper (lower) edge in Fig.~\ref{fig:nanoribbon}~(a).
+The blue lines show bands of edge states.